American Conifer Society

 The American Conifer Society was founded in 1983 to help educate the public about conifers, which are cone-bearing plants.
 The Society is governed by a board of directors with representation from each of the Society's four regions.
 The Society publishes the ConiferQuarterly in both digital and hard copy versions and maintains a public website which hosts an extensive conifer database as well as copious articles about identifying, growing and designing with conifers.
 In addition, the Society holds annual events, including small, informal gatherings and a national meeting, which is rotated among the four regions.

 The Society also partners with public gardens to help collect plant materials and build conifer collections.

-The Society is the official national registrar for new conifer cultivars.

 Education

 The Society shares knowledge about conifers as well as encourages discovery of new and exiting cultivars.
 To help foster stewardship, conservation and education, the Society makes grants and scholarship awards annually.
 The Jean Iseli Memorial Grant provides a $4,000 annual grant to a public garden or arboretum that has demonstrated its support of the development, conservation and propagation of conifers.
 The Society makes annual Reference Garden Grants to assist with development of conifer collections and has begun making Conservation and Research Grants.
 The Society also grants one or more scholarships annually of up to $10,000.
 These scholarships may be both undergraduate and graduate.

 With thousands of records, the Society's conifer database is one of the most comprehensive plant databases on the Internet.
 Entries include accurate scientific nomenclature, description of native habitats, detailed descriptions of morphology and, for cultivars, provenance (when known).
 The public is invited to submit photos and to comment, which the editors review and may incorporate into the records.